TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/28 - Hosea/Hosea 1/Hosea 1.9.md

 ---

-And [Jehovah] said, Call his name Lo-ammi; for ye are not my people, and I will not be your [God] .
+He said, "Call his name Lo-Ammi; for you are not my people, and I will not be yours.